mickume/podknow/prd.md

+## Product requiremnet

 A command-line tool that downloads podcast episodes from RSS feeds and transcribes them using Whisper, optimized for Apple Silicon.
+Use Claud AI and its API for further processing and analysis of the transcribed podcast episode.

 PodKnow takes a podcast RSS feed URL and:
 1. Downloads the audio/video file for an episode
 2. Transcribes it using **MLX-Whisper** (optimized for Apple M-series chips)
 3. Creates a markdown file with episode metadata and full transcription

-PodKnow is implemented with python 3.13
+In order to discover podcasts, and their RSS-feed URL

-It should use a podcast directory like Apple's or Spotify's to search for a particular podcast feed RSS, either using the title, autor or any other keyword in the search.
+- use the public iTunes and Spotify API endpoints to search for podcasts, by title, name of the author or any keywords in the description etc.
-Once one/many podcasts are found, the tool will subscribe to them i.e. keep a local file with podasts and their feed URLs to check for new episodes regularly.
-This is similar to what a "podcatcher" app would do, onyl locally and without any backand service and on the command line.
+- once podcast are found, list them and their feed UTL for further commands.

+Given a podcast RSS-feed URL, list the last n episodes and their episode number or identifier.
+This identifier will later be used to specify which episode to anlyse.
-For a found podcast, download the media file and transcibe the content, if the language is "english" only.

-Create two markdown files for the podcast episode:
-- one with the episode metadata as frontmatter and the original transcription
+With a dedicated command, download the media file and transcibe the content, if the language is "english" only.
+Detect paragraphs in the transcription by using Whispers built-in function for this.
+Create a markdown file with metadata as frontmatter and the transcribed text.
-- a markdown file with a version of the transcription that has: a summary of the episode, a list of the topics covered in the episode as a one-sentence and a list of relevant keywords

-Use Claude API for the analysis but also implement the option to have a local LLM, e.g. with Ollama.
+Use Claude API to analyse the transcription in ordert to
+- create a summary of the transcription
+- create a list of topics covered, in one sentence
+- create a list of relevant keywords to label the transcription
+- try to detect "sponsor conten", i.e. narrated adds and mark them in the transciption

+PodKnow is implemented with python 3.13.
+Create a virtual env for all python modules need.
+The resulting tool and all its dependencies must be installed using pip or uv.
-All the metadata used to direct the LLM should be in a local markdown file that can be edited without changing the implementation.
+All the metadata used to direct the LLM and the API calls to Claude should be in a local markdown file that can be edited without changing the implementation.

+---
+Now anlyse this PRD and create a requirements, design and list of tasks.
+Ask questions if aspects of the PRD or for the requirements are not clear or nor specific enough.